Lapin0t/phd-manuscript/main/02_games.typ

   allowed at certain points of the game but not at others, dependending on what has been played before.

-Happily, both of these points can be resolved by swapping interaction tree's notion of event with the notion of game introduced by Paul Levy and Sam Staton~#mcite(<LevyS14>).
+Luckily, both of these points can be resolved by swapping interaction tree's notion of event with the notion of game introduced by Paul Levy and Sam Staton~#mcite(<LevyS14>).
 The rest of the chapter is organized as follows.

 - In @sec-levy-staton I reconstruct Paul Levy and Sam Staton's notion of game and of coalgebraic transition system.
 - In @sec-itree I introduce _indexed interaction trees_, a novel generalization of interaction trees adapted to the above notion of games.
+- In @sec-bisim I define their bisimilarity together with powerful reasoning principles based on a lattice-theoretic fixed point construction.
-I introduce the definition of their bisimilarity and their general theory, lifted from the non-indexed setting.
+- In @sec-itree-monad I give a little bit of structure to indexed interaction tree, lifted from the non-indexed setting.
 - In @sec-iter I develop upon the theory of iteration operators, providing a novel _eventually guarded iteration_, applicable to the delay monad~#mcite(<Capretta05>), but also to indexed and non-indexed interaction